Heartwarming video shows first responders honoring healthcare workers at Bryn Mawr Hospital

-Radnor Township Police Department and Lower Merion Township Police Department joined in unity along with the public to honor those on the front lines fighting the coronavirus.
+The Radnor Township and Lower Merion Township police departments joined in unity, along with the public, to honor those on the front lines fighting the coronavirus.

 Healthcare workers entering Bryn Mawr Hospital were applauded one by one as first responders stood at a safe distance.